What is a radio button?

 Logically enough, radio buttons take their name from the physical buttons on old radios.
 When selecting a radio bandwidth such as AM, FM, or MW, it was necessary to deselect the previous bandwidth.
 For this reason, pressing a new bandwidth button automatically caused the old bandwidth button to pop out again to its neutral, disabled, position.

 Radio buttons are often included in forms when the user must choose between a number of options that are presented together as a group.
-With radio buttons, only one button in a group can be selected at a time, so users are forced to select just one option from among several.
+With radio buttons, only one button in a radio buttons list can be selected at a time, so users are forced to select just one option from among several.

 Radio button vs checkbox: which to use?

 As they have quite different practical uses, it is important to understand the difference between a checkbox vs radio buttons.

 To clarify, we can say that the defining characteristic of radio buttons is precisely the fact that, no matter how many different values are included in the group, only one of them can ever be selected at a given time.
 They are “either/or” options.

 With checkboxes, on the other hand, users are also free to select either several or none of the options provided.

 Radio button labels are another major difference over checkboxes: While checkboxes can show a single label depending on whether it’s a yes/no question, you need a label for every radio button option in a group.